ChoudharyChanchal/game_control/README.md

 ## Gesture Control Gaming

 Hey guys,
-This is my first ever pyhton project.
-Here I'm using openCV and Numpy libraries of Python.
+this is my first ever pyhton project.
+Here I'm using openCV and Numpy libraries of Python to control a racing game with the steering wheel.
+It gives you a virtual driving experience.

 ## Description